 Our colleagues in Neuss know them, because both work at our aluminium production plant in Germany.

 Julia Greiss is more technically skilled than her sister Lisa Lauda, who is commercially oriented.
 The differences became visible when Julia as a kid preferred changing light bulbs and crafting activities, while Lisa was more interested in playing “office.”
 In fact, in several areas they complement each other, like good colleagues should do.

-Each year the 750 employees here deliver 230,000 tonnes of liquid aluminum and 235,000 tonnes of sheet ingot to fabrication companies that help make bicycles and cars lighter and safer, buildings more energy efficient and soda cans and other kinds of packaging lighter and more environmentally friendly.
+Each year the 750 employees here deliver 230,000 tonnes of liquid aluminium and 235,000 tonnes of sheet ingot to fabrication companies that help make bicycles and cars lighter and safer, buildings more energy efficient and soda cans and other kinds of packaging lighter and more environmentally friendly.

-From bauxite to alumina to aluminum
+From bauxite to alumina to aluminium

-What they do is part of a long value chain, starting with extracting the vital raw material bauxite in Brazil, refining it to alumina that ends up being transformed to aluminum metal in Neuss.
+What they do is part of a long value chain, starting with extracting the vital raw material bauxite in Brazil, refining it to alumina that ends up being transformed to aluminium metal in Neuss.
 At Rheinwerk, Lisa in the purchasing department makes sure that they get all the input materials with the right quality in order to help production run smoothly.

 In the other end of the smelters’ production chain, Julia in the casthouse makes sure that the customers get the high-quality products they require.